 The (just freshly) vintage and youngest design on this list by far, the Tufty Time sofa was created by Patricia Urquiola for B&B Italia in 2000.
 It’s been praised for its versatility, with the ability to arrange it as a footstool, chaise lounge, islands, and more, not to mention its coalescence with a number of interior styles.
 No backrests, no worries: The Tufy Time is like an ultra-modernist lily pad.
 Or, level up: opt for (2) lounges with a backrests for an unbelievably comfortable bed frame for your next group nap.

 The Italian architect-designer dream team, Tobia and Afra Scarpa own classic, clean modernist design — while also prioritizing comfort and ease.
-Their Soriana sofa (1968) is not traditionally modular (though you could build a set over time with additional chair(s) and ottoman) and has a chrome accent bar that gathers fabric for its resulting rounded finish.
+Their Soriana sofa (1968) is untraditionally modular (though you could build a set over time with additional chair(s) and ottoman), and features a chrome accent bar that gathers fabric for its resulting rounded finish.
 Soriana makes the list for this plush build and its low-slung seat that lends itself to lounging and eating a 3-course meal off the coffee table.